Where do you need the computer technician?

 Tell us what you need so we can bring you the right pros.

-Receive up to five quotes from pros who meet your needs.
+Receive quotes from pros who meet your needs.

 Compare quotes, message pros, and hire when ready.

 Browse these computer repair services with great ratings from Thumbtack customers in Conroe, TX.

 Ron installed my furnished second hard drive in my new computer.
 It was more difficult than expected because of the layout of the computer itself.
 He overcame the problems, my drive is now installed and working fine, and I am satisfied.
 I would not hesitate to use Ron again.

 Mr brooks was very profesional and easy to deal with he was very knowledgable of everytjing i needed help with im not that computer savvy but he was very patient and helpful!!!
 He cleaned a virus out of my computer and he also was able to repair both my iPhone and iPad screens had been damaged A+++ service